 Evidence & safety

-A practical note on What beginners often misunderstand about long routine plans for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.
+A practical note on Beginner misconception: long routine plans for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.

 Direct answer